 North Olympic Peninsula Agricultural Business Advising

-• Partnering with WSU Extension’s Small Farms Program, provide in-depth, specialized workshops for at least an additional 30 agricultural enterprises
+• Partnering with WSU’s Regional Small Farms Program to provide in-depth, specialized workshops

 The webinars below have been recorded and are hosted on the WSU Extension Regional Small Farms Program YouTube channel.